Tree #1: Triumph Elm

 Following the Navy, Terry spent many successful years as a Senior Corporate Executive.
 After climbing the corporate ladder, Terry founded his first company in Aerecibo Puerto Rico and later started Viking Electronics in 1986.
 Terry credited his success with his military training.
 Terry had the most wonderful stories about his Naval Career and remained close friends with many of his Navy buddies for his entire lifetime.

-Dedicated by his children, Terry Ward, Chris Ward, Darby Dwyer, Tammy Ward and David Ward
+Dedicated by his children Terry Ward, Chris Ward, Darby Dwyer, Tammy Ward and David Ward

 Tree #23: White Oak

 Bob Wildenradt graduated from Sycamore High School in 1948 and spent the next four years in the U.S. Air Force.

 Upon his discharge in 1952, he married his wife, Norma, and they moved to Champaign, IL, where Bob later earned an Industrial Engineering degree from the University of Illinois.
 Bob and Norma then moved back to Sycamore, where they’ve been ever since.

 Stanley Larson graduated from Rochelle High School, where he was an accomplished athlete, scholar and leader.
 He joined the Army in July 1943 and was assigned to the 99th Infantry Division.
 He died during the opening hours of the Battle of Bulge on December 16, 1944, being later awarded the Bronze Star Medal for his actions.
 His remains were left behind as the enemy advanced.

 In 2001, after missing for 57 years, two Belgian members of the MIA Project recovered PFC Larson’s remains and he was returned to his family.
 He was buried at the Lawnridge Cemetery in 2002.
 His mother wrote this poem when he said good-bye to her on 22 July 1944.

 You said that morning as you stood there

 “Mother, it’s going to be years